caiogranero/google-search-api-to-pentaho/README.md

 ## How to show the result in biserver?

 1. Create a new dashboard.
+2. Go to Browser Files and Import the search-manipulation.ktr file to the same folder with the dashboard.
-2. Create a new table component.
+3. Go back to you new dashboard and create a new table component.
-3. Go to Datasource Panel and select KETTLE Queries.
+4. Go to Datasource Panel and select KETTLE Queries.
-4.
+5. In Kettle Transformation File, select the search-manipulation.ktr and Kettle Step name, put Select values.
+6. Disable the Cache Storage.
+6. Now, you just need to run the pdi transformation (main.ktr) and refresh the dashboard page.